One of the most common questions we get from potential customers and users is “Where are your intent classifiers?”

 LLMs all but solved these issues.
 They understand context and nuance, and devs don’t need to fill them with training data to get them started.
 An LLM-based agent can start conversing from the moment it’s created.

-1. Zero-short learning capabilities
+1. Zero-shot learning capabilities

 LLMs don’t need examples to learn.
 Their extensive pretraining means they already understand context, nuance, and intent without needing developers to feed them specific examples.